 So it would seem that DAF has broken stereotype in terms of small trucks only having small horsepower figures.
 The CF85 is no longer a small truck – it’s actually a small cab sitting atop a big truck chassis and driveline.

-Published in G&R News Gilbert & Roach Huntingwood July 2017
+Article reproduced with permission from Gilbert & Roach Huntingwood.
+Original article published in G&R News Gilbert & Roach Huntingwood July 2017